 All contractors working in Roeland Park must be registered with the City and licensed with the County.
 Please visit the Johnson County Contractor Licensing Program webpage for information on obtaining proper licensing.
 In addition, if you are a roofing contractor, you must be registered with the State of Kansas under the Kansas Roofing Registration Act of 2013.

-Pay Your License or Permits Online
+Pay Your License and Permit fees Online

 There is a convenience fee charged per transaction if you pay via the Internet.